opensearch-project/documentation-website/_analyzers/token-filters/keep-words.md

 ## Parameters

-The `keep_words` token filter in OpenSearch can be configured with the following parameters.
+The `keep_words` token filter can be configured with the following parameters.

 Parameter | Required/Optional | Data type | Description
 :--- | :--- | :--- | :---